-Though Brian Trifon has been featured on Speakhertz before, under his Trifonic moniker, my talk with him this time covered different ground, particularly since his colleague, Brian White, was on board to talk about their work within the game/film world.
-Their company, Finishing Move Inc, provides music and audio services to the game/film world, and has already lent it's talent to titles like "Halo 2 Anniversary" and "Massive Chalice", so I had a chat with the guys to learn more about what they have going on.
+Though Brian Trifon has been featured on Speakhertz before, under his Trifonic moniker, my talk with him this time covered different ground, particularly since his colleague, Brian White, was on board to talk about their work at Finishing Move Inc. Their company provides music and audio services to the game/film world, and has already lent it’s talent to titles like “Halo 2 Anniversary” and “Massive Chalice“, so I had a chat with the guys to learn more about what they have going on.

 Can I start by asking about how the two of you came to be associated with one another?